ilkkamtk/JavaScript-english/taulukot-funktiot.md

 ## Arrow functions

 The examples on this page are written using the traditional `function` statement in JavaScript.
 The ES6 language specification provides an alternative, more compact way to write a function.
 Functions according to this notation are called arrow functions, or lambda functions.
-(The arrow functions also solve some of the inconveniences associated with the `this` keyword in the previous ES5 language version, but will not be discussed further here.)
+(The arrow functions also solve some inconveniences associated with the `this` keyword in the previous ES5 language version, but will not be discussed further here.)

 Let's write the quadratic calculating function in the previous exam this time as an arrow function:
 ```javascript